MicrosoftDocs/dynamics365smb-docs/business-central/bank-create-bank-deposits.md

 Bank deposit lines contain information about individual deposits, such as checks from customers.
 The total of the amounts on the lines must add up to the total amount of the deposit.

 After you fill in the deposit information and lines, you must post it.
-Posting will update the relevant ledgers.
-These ledgers include the general ledger, and the bank, customer, and vendor ledgers.
+Posting updates the relevant ledgers, including the general ledger, and the bank, customer, and vendor ledgers.
 Posted deposits are stored for future reference on the **Posted Bank Deposits** page.

 The **Bank Deposit** report displays customer and vendor deposits with the original deposit amount, the amount of the deposit that remains open, and the amount applied.
 The report also shows the total posted deposit amount to reconcile.